Zhanli-Li/Digital-Agricultural-Economics/README.md

 This repository contains the final project for the "Principles and Applications of Digital Economy (Bilingual Course)" at Wenlan School of Business, Zhongnan University of Economics and Law.

-The project focuses on applying digital economy principles to agricultural economics, specifically exploring time-series forecasting of agricultural product sales using various deep learning models.
+The project focuses on applying digital economy principles and technology to agricultural economics, specifically exploring time-series forecasting of agricultural product sales using various deep learning models.

 ### Project Structure